-Mini aquariums are very convenient for growing some small species of plants because it is easier to create good lighting in a mini aquarium.
+Mini aquariums are very convenient for growing some small species of plants because it is easier to create proper lighting in a mini aquarium.
 In large aquariums, the light does not reach the lower level in the required amount.

-Live plants are needed in small aquariums, as they help to remove dangerous substances from the water — nitrites, nitrates and ammonia.
+Live plants are needed in small aquariums, as they help to remove dangerous substances from the water — nitrites, nitrates, and ammonia.
 Also, plants in a mini-aquarium reduce stress in fish.

 Lighting and filter for mini aquarium

 It is easy to light your mini aquarium – you only need to make a cover of the glass, plastic, or other material and equip it with a lamp, a powerful diode, and a battery.